Best Restaurants in West Sussex Published 21 June 2026

 Enchanting Elizabethan charmer with showpiece gardens

-The house was bought in 1884 by William Robinson, renowned horticulturist, journalist and champion of 'natural gardening', and over the years its grounds have been lovingly nurtured by Gravetye's successive occupants.
-It's a glorious spot and well worth a wander if time and weather allow; check out the magnificent Victorian kitchen garden if you want to see where many of the ingredients on your plate come from.
-There are glasshouses and polytunnels on the land as well.
+The house was bought in 1884 by William Robinson, renowned horticulturist and champion of 'natural gardening', and over the years its grounds have been lovingly nurtured by Gravetye's successive occupants.
+It's a glorious spot and well worth a wander; check out the magnificent Victorian kitchen garden if you want to see where many of the ingredients on your plate come from.
+Summer evenings are ripe to enjoy the grounds in all their glory, but throughout the winter a lunch is an equally striking opportunity to enjoy the glass-clad dining room that brings the outside in.

 Thoughtful modern cooking and views over Sussex vines